anandshivam44/DevOpsAutomation/LinuxCommands.md

 ![ps](images/ps.png)
 ___
 #### Difference between jobs, ps, top and htop
-jobs give the processes that is attached to the current terminal/shell.
+jobs give the processes that are attached to the current terminal/shell.

 ps is non-interactive and can be used with shell scripts.

 top is interactive

-htop is advanced form of top
+htop is an advanced form of top
 ___
 #### difference vi and vim
 vim is vi improved.
 Both of them are text editors.
 Vim is an extended form of vim with more functionalities.
-Example vim supports multi level undo and redo.
+For example, vim supports multi-level undo and redo.
 ___
 #### Keep SSH session Alive
 Does your SSH session breaks?
-Here is a one time fix
+Here is a one-time fix
 ```bash
 ssh -o ServerAliveInterval=60 -i ~/path/key.cer  ubuntu@xx.xx.xxx.xx
 ```

 ___
 #### anacron
 `Anacron` is related to `cron` but has a lot of differences.
 Anacron is used to schedule tasks.
-It has an advantage over cron, it can run tasks even after the system was shut down, the next time systems starts.
-It has an disadvantage over cron.
+It has an advantage over cron, it can run tasks even after the system was shut down, the next time system starts.
+It has a disadvantage over cron.
 Its time granularity is low.
 Cron has accuracy in minutes but anacron has accuracy in days.
-Use case: You might want to cackup your local favourite folder to cloud, you are not in a hurry if your backup is done a few hours later or tomorrow.
+Use case: You might want to back up your favourite local folder to the cloud, you are not in a hurry if your backup is done a few hours later or tomorrow.
 ___
 #### Ctrl + r (Windows and Linux)
 Ctrl+R: Recall the last command matching the characters you provide.
 It will search BASH/sh history with the matching works you type.
 Helps save a lot of time and you should definitely learn to use it.
 ___
 #### chmod
-chmod is change mode.chmod command is used to change the permission of a file.
-It can change read, write and execute permission of user, group and others.
+chmod is change mode. chmod command is used to change the permission of a file.
+It can change the read, write and execute permission of users, groups and others.
-chmod and chown are very important and requires a learning and practice.
+chmod and chown are very important and require learning and practice.
 ```bash
 chmox +x file.sh # Add execute permission to a file
 ```